pupilfirst/pupilfirst/docs/users/curriculum_editor.md

 If you would like the student to perform an action of some kind after going through the content of the target, you can set up an assignment.

-Having an assignment means a student has to _complete_ the assignment - by taking a quiz, or submitting a customized form - to complete the assignment.
+Having an assignment means a student has to _complete_ the assignment - by taking a quiz, or submitting a customized form.

 If you want the target to just show information from the content tab to the student, then you can answer _"No"_ to this question.